hun-ah/habit-tracker-app/README.md

 and enjoyable to use, such as: displaying how many habits are left to the user, creating a daily streak for each habit and a congratulations message when all habits are compelete for the day.

+One thing I had a **lot** of trouble with was working with dates.
+I initially had much of my logic for working with dates on the server side and ended up moving this to the client side to A, make less requests to the server and B, more easily convert the dates (converting UTC time from the server to the clients local time).

 If I had more time, I would add the ability to edit habits, archive a habit (in case the user wanted to bring it back again at some point) and some kind of calendar feature, where the user could click on a specific date to see what habits were completed.
 I also realized that I didn't write my HTML semantically for this project because I was so focused on writing the backend code.
 I would like to come back and remedy this at some point.